Mechanical Test Engineer

 Company Summary

 Actuation Lab is defining a new global standard for mechanical design to increase the efficiency, reliability, and sustainability of every mechanised industry.
-We are a group of modern-day inventors using origami-inspired mechanisms, the latest materials, and rapid manufacturing tools to rethink the world's mechanical systems.
-We aim to become the UK’s foremost innovator of industrial hardware, building a company that attracts and nurtures world-class talent.
+We are a group of modern‑day inventors using origami‑inspired mechanisms, the latest materials, and rapid manufacturing tools to rethink the world’s mechanical systems.
+Our goal is to become the UK’s foremost innovator of industrial hardware, building a company that attracts and nurtures world‑class talent.
 We are proudly based in the tech hub of Bristol, in the Southwest of the UK.

 Actuation Lab is developing automated flow control technologies for industrial and aerospace applications.
-The company’s new valve technology, the Dragonfly, has a revolutionary zero-leakage design, and is being developed to slash emissions across industrial processes.
-The company is backed by private investors, including Zero Carbon Capital and Kero Group, as well as holding government funded grants and research contracts.
+Our new valve technology, the Dragonfly, has a revolutionary zero‑leakage design and is being developed to slash emissions across industrial processes.
+The company is backed by private investors such as Zero Carbon Capital and Kero Group, and also holds government‑funded grants and research contracts.

 Additional Company Info